-In some cases, using a private investigator for child custody disputes can reveal whether a parent is in fact capable of providing a stable home environment for the child.
-In other cases, there may be concerns about child abuse or drug use by the noncustodial parent (which would be relevant for visitation determinations).
+In some cases, using a P.I. for child custody disputes can reveal whether a parent can provide a stable home environment for the child.
+In other cases, there may be concerns about child abuse or drug use by a parent (which would be relevant for visitation determinations).

 Get Legal Assistance With Your Divorce or Custody Dispute